Diseases & Conditions

 - Sun exposure.
 Direct exposure to the sun with no available shade can increase your core body temperature.

 - Fitness level/acclimatization.
 Before exercising in the heat, athletes must be in good physical condition.
 They also need to give their bodies time to adjust to warmer temperatures.

 - Age.
 Children adjust to heat more slowly than adults.
 Their bodies are less effective at regulating body heat.

 - Dehydration.
-Even mild levels of dehydration (3-5% of body weight) can hurt athletic performance.
+Even mild levels of dehydration (3 to 5% of body weight) can hurt athletic performance.
 If you have not had enough fluids, your body will not be able to effectively cool itself through sweat and evaporation.

 - Pre-activity hydration status.
 Athletes who start activities in an already dehydrated state are at greater risk for heat injury.
-Factors that can affect your pre-activity hydration status include inadequate rehydration after a previous exercise session, alcohol consumption, rapid weight loss regimes (i.e. wrestling), and fever, vomiting, or diarrhea.
+Factors that can affect your pre-activity hydration status include inadequate rehydration after a previous exercise session, excessive caffeine or alcohol consumption, rapid weight loss regimes (i.e., wrestling), and fever, vomiting, or diarrhea.